 Like the Google Play Store and Apple app store, Apple has also designed a Mac app store that contains all the apps for Mac.
-So, you can quickly get the apps you need from there.
+From there, you can quickly get the apps you need.
 However, this is not the only option; and there are many other sources available where you can get the apps you are looking for.

 How To Install Apps On a MacBook